MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 Specifies the credentials for Azure Artifacts feeds and external Maven repositories in the current user's `settings.xml` file.

-### Where is the `settings.xml` file, which contains the authenticated repositories, located?
+### Where is the `settings.xml` file containing the authenticated repositories located?

 The Maven Authenticate task searches for the `settings.xml` file in the current user's home directory.
 For Linux and Mac, the path is `$HOME/.m2/settings.xml`.
 For Windows, the path is `%USERPROFILE%\.m2\settings.xml`.
 If the `settings.xml` file doesn't exist, a new one will be created at that path.